wren-lang/wren/doc/site/values.markdown

 """hi there"""
 </pre>

-When a raw string spans multiple lines, the newline immediately after the triple quote will be ignored, and any spaces or tabs after the last newline (before the closing triple quote) will be ignored too.
+When a raw string spans multiple lines and a triple quote is on it's own line, any whitespace on that line will be ignored.
+This means the opening and closing lines are not counted as part of the string when the triple quotes are separate lines, as long as they only contain whitespace (spaces + tabs).

 <pre class="snippet">
   """